Is sugar affecting your mood?

 Studies have found a link between high sugar intake and an increased risk of depression and anxiety.
-This is thought to be due to the impact of sugar on the brain and the hormonal and inflammatory changes it can cause.
+This is thought to be due to the high impact of sugar on the brain and the hormonal and inflammatory changes it can cause.

 Sugar has been linked to cognitive decline and impaired memory in both adults and children.
 High sugar consumption can cause insulin resistance, inflammation, and oxidative stress, which can damage brain cells and impair cognitive function.

 Sugar can be addictive, and excessive consumption can lead to cravings and withdrawal symptoms.
-This can have a negative impact on mental health, as addiction can cause anxiety, depression, and other mood disorders.
+This can have a negative impact on ones mental health, as addiction can cause anxiety, depression, and other mood disorders.

 Eating sugary foods can disrupt sleep patterns, leading to insomnia and other sleep disorders.
 Poor sleep can have a negative impact on mental health, contributing to depression, anxiety, and other mood disorders.